 More than 50% of brain mass is made up of lipids, and over 70% of these are fatty acids that belong to the well-known Omega 3 group.
 These fats are crucial to the production and maintenance of brain cells, preserving the fluidity of cell membrane.

 They also play a part in neuron activity.
-Weakening brain function and memory trouble can often be traced back to a deficiency in Omega 31.
-Oily fish are one of the best sources of Omega 3, but if fish isn't to your taste, consider nut oils and rapeseed oil as equally rich alternatives.
+Weakening brain function and memory trouble can often be traced back to a deficiency in Omega 3

 2. Pulses (lentils, chick-peas) for brain energy

 The brain is said to be glucose-dependent, which means it uses only glucose to function.
 It consumes more than 5g an hour, but doesn’t know how to store it.
 It therefore has to be regularly supplied your diet via the circulatory system.
-It has long been proven that the most difficult task within intellectual performance, the capacity to memorise, depends on the level of glucose in the blood2.
+It has long been proven that the most difficult task within intellectual performance, the capacity to memorise, depends on the level of glucose in the blood

 But beware of indulging in sugary foods and confectionery; though easy to snack on, they can lead to such strong fluctuations that your system can react violently and reduce blood sugar to below its normal level.
 The brain cannot tolerate this and the drop in blood sugar leads to fatigue and a shorter attention span.

 The sugars that are said to be ‘complex’ and which have a low Glycaemic Index (GI) are therefore crucial.
 Pulses are rich in these ‘complex’ sugars, and their GI is one of the lowest.
 This really works to allow the regulation of glucose in the blood and its supply to the brain without creating a reaction of hyperglycaemia.
-If pulses aren’t to your taste either, consider wholegrain foods, especially cooked ‘al dente’.

 3. Bananas for a calm brain

 Rich in magnesium, which is essential in the transmission of nervous impulses, bananas are equally a source of Vitamin B6 (just one banana holds practically a quarter of the recommended daily amount).
-This vitamin is not only involved in the assimilation and use of magnesium in cells, but also in the metabolism of amino acids and the functioning of the nervous system through enabling the production of certain neurotransmitters, notably Serotonin and GABA (Gamma-amino butyric acid).
+This vitamin is not only involved in the assimilation and use of magnesium in cells, but also in the metabolism of amino acids and the functioning of the nervous system through enabling the production of certain neurotransmitters, notably Serotonin and GABA (

 These two molecules seem to create the right state of mind for prudent, calm and measured behaviour.
-If you don’t like bananas, consider prunes or dried fruit instead.

 4. Liver (veal, beef, chicken) for intelligence

 The brain accounts for around 20% of the body’s oxygen needs, and iron is needed to get oxygen to the brain by means of the blood’s haemoglobin.
 Liver is one of your diet’s assets guaranteed to contain this valuable metal.
 Equally, liver is one of the most important sources of Vitamin B. Since the mid 1980s, it has been shown that these vitamins, mainly B9, B12, B1 and B6, improve cognitive function and the results of intelligence tests.
-If you don’t like liver, consider ham, beef or nutritional yeast as a food supplement.

 5. Red berries for happy brain cells